linksmart/sensor-platform/README.md

 7.5 Log out by typing "exit" and again "exit"
 7.6 Log in as root
-7.7 Delete the default user pi "deluser -remove-home pi" 7.8 Log out by typing "exit"
-7.9 Log in as root
-7.10 Allow administrator to use sudo without password check (password will be required ones)
+7.7 Delete the default user pi "deluser -remove-home pi" 7.8 Allow administrator to use sudo without password check (password will be required ones)
 	echo "administrator ALL=(ALL) NOPASSWD: ALL" >> /etc/sudoers.d/010_pi-nopasswd
-7.11 Do not allow root login via SSH
+7.9 Do not allow root login via SSH
 	sed -i -- 's/PermitRootLogin without-password/PermitRootLogin no/g' /etc/ssh/sshd_config
 	exit
-7.12 Log in as administrator
+7.10 Log in as administrator

 --------------------------------optional-----------------------------------------